vegaprotocol/documentation/docs/concepts/liquidity/liquidity.md

 Note: During an auction uncrossing, liquidity providers are not required to supply any orders that offer liquidity or would cause trades.
 However, they must maintain their liquidity commitment, and their liquidity orders are placed back on the order book when normal trading resumes.

 ## Penalties for not fulfilling liquidity commitment
-If the liquidity provider's margin account doesn't have enough funds to support their orders, the protocol will search for funds in the general account for the relevant asset.
+**If a liquidity provider can't cover their commitment**: If the liquidity provider's margin account doesn't have enough funds to support their orders, the protocol will search for funds in the general account for the relevant asset.
 If the general account doesn't have sufficient amount to provide margin to support the orders, then the protocol will transfer the remaining funds from the liquidity provider's bond account, and a penalty will be applied and funds transferred from the bond account to the market's insurance pool.

 The liquidity obligation will remain unchanged and the protocol will periodically search the liquidity provider's general account and attempt to top up the bond account to the amount specified in liquidity commitment.

 Should the funds in the bond account drop to 0 as a result of a collateral search, the liquidity provider will be marked for closeout and the liquidity provision will be removed from the market.
-If there's an imbalance between total and target stake as a result, the market will go into liquidity auction.
+If there's an imbalance between total and target stake (see below) as a result, the market will go into liquidity auction.

 If this happens while the market is transitioning from auction mode to continuous trading, a penalty will not be applied.

+### Liquidity penalty calculation
 The penalty formula defines how much will be removed from the bond account:

 `bond penalty = market.liquidity.bondPenaltyParameter ⨉ shortfall`